How to recruit hair stylists? Is it easy, is it difficult?

 Make Your Employment Offer Worthwhile

 How to recruit hair stylists easily?
 Don’t be stingy.
 If you look for talent and experience, you need to offer a fitting salary in exchange.
 Avoid giving in to the temptation to try to save on new staff wages.
+For reference, the average salary of a hair stylist in the US is $42,386.

 You must recognize that your salon’s success and your profit depend on your stylists’ professionalism.
 Disproportionate salaries may lead to frustration and burnout, causing them to look for greener pastures.